book review 2017

-In 2017, I did what all the multimillion dollar foundations in the area only talk about, and without their help I published three physical books of historic significance that are still collected to this day and that beat anything those same dorks have ever funded.
+In 2017, I independently published three physical books of historic significance that are still collected to this day.

 1. Inside The Music Biz with Henry Stone